Nutrition Articles

 - 1 tablespoon fresh minced ginger

 Cut the scallops into halves across the diameter to create half-moon shapes.
 Place them in a heatproof casserole dish in a single layer.
 Pour the boiling clear broth over the scallops and let them poach for 5 minutes.
 Drain and cool the scallops.
 On each skewer alternate one half-moon scallop, then two watermelon cubes, then one half-moon scallop.
-Mix the remaining ingredients and brush the kebabs as they are grilled over a medium-hot grill for 90 seconds per side, turning only once.
+Mix together the remaining ingredients and brush the kebabs as they are grilled over a medium-hot grill for 90 seconds per side, turning only once.
 Serve warm.

 Recipe: Cajun Chicken with Watermelon Mint Salsa